techtile-by-dramco/ELLIIIT-dataset-26/README.md

 Position logs are written by the orchestrator to `server/record/data/exp-<experiment_id>-positions.csv`.

-The current CSI extraction helper is [`processing/extract_csi_from_smb.py`](/mnt/c/Users/Calle/OneDrive/Documenten/GitHub/ELLIIIT-dataset-26/processing/extract_csi_from_smb.py).
+The legacy CSI extraction helper is [`processing/extract_csi_from_smb.py`](/mnt/c/Users/Calle/OneDrive/Documenten/GitHub/ELLIIIT-dataset-26/processing/extract_csi_from_smb.py).
 It builds one xarray/NetCDF file by:

 - scanning each hostname folder for measurement archives named `data_<HOSTNAME>_<experiment_id>_<cycle_id>*.npz`
 - extracting `pilot_phase` and `pilot_amplitude` directly when present, or deriving them from legacy `pilot_iq` stored inside the archive